Second Grade Teachers

 -whole group instruction

--small group instruction (including guided reading, guided writing, and math workshop)
+-small group instruction (including guided reading, guided writing, and reading, writing, and math workshop)

 -partner work (including "think-pair-share")